robertcorponoi/godot-rust-helper/README.md

 <h1 align="center">Godot Rust Helper</h1>

-<p align="center">A shell script that helps you create and update Rust modules for Godot.<p>
+<p align="center">A simple CLI tool to help you create and update Rust modules for your Godot projects.<p>

 <div align="center">